harshit-sharma-gits/calculator-decoders/README.md

 A simple Calculator application made using HTML, CSS, JavaScript.

-Made with the intention of guiding beginner contributors towards open source, this respositoy is going to be maintained by:
+Made with the intention of guiding beginner contributors towards open source, this respositoy is going to be maintained by: [Harshit Sharma](https://github.com/harshit-sharma-gits) and [Barmendu Chakraborty](https://github.com/BarmenduC)

 ## How to Contribute?